bodkan/beluga-simulations/README.md

 **Rendered version is [here](results/model.pdf)**

+**Caption:** A schematic representation of a *slendr* model used to simulate the effect of hunting on the beluga demographic history.
+The starting size of the population was always 40.000.
+The number of individuals removed from the population each generation due to hunting is indicated by each “step” decrease in population size.\_

 ``` r
 p_model <- pi_beluga %>%
   filter(N_start == 40000, N_hunted == 500, census_ratio == 1.0, engine == "msprime") %>%